uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 ### Literal Types

 A literal type is a type whose only value is a literal.
-Here is how we could define a literal type `"Todo"`:
+Here is how we could define a literal type `'Todo'`:

 ```ts
 type TodoType = 'Todo';